rjuppa/ng-my-movies/README.md

-# ng-my-video — testing project for AngularJS
+# ng-my-video — sandbox for AngularJS